• Skip to main content

 The Perfect Modena Day Trip Itinerary

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
+For more information, see our privacy policy.

 If there was one city that we absolutely fell in love with during our time in Italy, it was undoubtedly Modena.
 A charming town full of grand piazzas, quaint streets and a culinary scene that will certainly leave you a few pounds heavier once you inevitably depart.
-Despite Modena being postcard perfect, visitors were surprisingly few with those exploring being limited to tourists on a short Modena day trip, probably combined with other nearby destinations.
+Despite Modena being postcard-perfect, visitors were surprisingly few with those exploring being limited to tourists on a short Modena day trip, probably combined with other nearby destinations.

 Modena is easily reachable from other nearby towns in Emilia Romagna.
 Most travellers exploring the region tend to base themselves in Bologna – another fantastic city that deserves a few days being explored.
-From Bologna to Modena, trains take approximately thirty minutes and cost €3.85 one way.
-Make sure to take the regional trains rather than the Intercity trains as they are three times cheaper and usually only take about five to ten minutes longer.
-To get to Modena from other towns, you can check the schedule and book tickets on Omio.
+For a Bologna to Modena day trip, trains take approximately thirty minutes and cost around €4-6 one way.

 Modena train station is about a ten to fifteen-minute walk from the centre of town.